abdulrahman305/pipedream/docs/docs/scheduling-future-tasks/README.md

     taskSchedulerURL: {
       type: "string",
       label: "Task Scheduler URL",
+      description:
-      description: "Enter the URL as it appears in the **Endpoint** field of your Task Scheduler source", },
+        "Enter the URL as it appears in the **Endpoint** field of your Task Scheduler source", },
     message: {
       type: "string",
+      description:
-      description: "The message / payload to send to your task scheduler.
+        "The message / payload to send to your task scheduler.
 Can be any string or JavaScript object.
 This message will be emitted by the task scheduler at the specified number of seconds in the future.", },
   },
   async run({ $ }) {
-    const timestamp = (new Date(+new Date() + (this.numSeconds * 1000))).toISOString()
+    const timestamp = new Date(
+      +new Date() + this.numSeconds * 1000,
+    ).toISOString();

     const headers = {
       "Content-Type": "application/json",